jgarivera/the-confident-spring-professional/06-my-bank-spring-mvc/README.md

 An exercise to create a mock bank Spring application.

-It uses Spring Context, an embedded Tomcat server, and Jackson to parse JSON data from HTTP requests.
+It uses Spring MVC, Spring Context, an embedded Tomcat server, and Jackson to parse JSON data from HTTP requests.

 For testing, Spring Test, Hamcrest, and JSON Path libraries are used.